msaez97/PokeMMO_PVP_Helper/README.md

 English
 ---------------------------------------------------------------------------------------------------------------------------
+POKEMMO PVP HELPER TELLS YOU IN REAL TIME BOTH YOUR WEAKNESSES AND THOSE OF YOUR OPPONENT WITHOUT YOU TOUCHING ANYTHING, IT UPDATES ITSELF.

 The first time you open the program, it may take up to 2 minutes to open; after the first opening, it takes less time.

 There's a shortcut in the folder if you want to put it on the desktop.